websights

 • The Fan Type dictates if the flow is going in or out of the domain.
 Valid options are Inlet (going in) and Outlet (going out).

-• The Ambient total pressure defines the total pressure at the boundary.
-Please note that this will be a gauge total pressure for incompressible analysis types, and total absolute pressure for compressible simulations.
+• (Pt) Ambient total pressure: It defines the total pressure at the boundary.
+Please note that this will be a total gauge pressure for incompressible analysis types, and total absolute pressure for compressible simulations.
+If pressure type is hydrostatic, the ambient total pressure is set at ground level.

-• In the case of analysis types involving temperature, the algorithm also requests the temperature of the fluid when the fan is in Inlet mode.
+• (T) Temperature: In the case of analysis types involving temperature, the algorithm also requests the temperature of the fluid when the fan is in Inlet mode.

 Fan Curve Definition

-Initially, to access the table definition, you can click on the table icon highlighted below:
+Initially, to access the table definition, you can click on the table icon highlighted in Figure 1:

 In the window that opens, you can define your fan curve.
 Please note that the curve consists of volumetric flow rates and their respective fan total pressures: